 Measure Employee Engagement

 Secondly, it is important to measure employee engagement.
 This is because it is a motivation indicator.
-You may make initial observations to see how motivated your new employee is.
+You may make initial observations to see how motivated your new worker is.
 Observe their punctuality, performance output, and willingness to learn new tasks.

 Observe the New Employee